RobNobile/rag-csv-poc/memory_bank/project_overview.md

 ### Example Queries

-**Simple Lookups:**
-- "How many Cox trims are mapped to Audi A3 Sportback e-tron?"
-- "What Cox trims are available for BMW M5 Touring?"
+**Example Queries:**

-- "Show me the Cox model codes for Chevrolet Corvette ZR1"
+- "What is the cox model code for the Integra?"

-**Special Requirements:**
-- "Which vehicles need body style mapping?"
-- "Show me models that map to multiple Cox trims"
-- "What fuel types are available for electric vehicles?"
+- "What trims are mapped to the audi sportback?"

-**Comparison Queries:**
-- "I have these trims: [list].
-What's missing for this vehicle?"
-- "Compare my trim list against the database for BMW M5"

-**Search Patterns:**
-- Search by make: "Show me all Audi models"
-- Search by ID: "What's in audi_a3-sportback-e-tron?"
-- Search by feature: "Which Dodge models have SRT trims?"
+- "What trims are missing from the bmw_m5-touring in the current mapping based on this separate list of trims: {[{"code":"CS","name":"CS"},{"code":"Competition","name":"Competition"},{"code":"Touring","name":"Touring"}]}"
+- "List all vehicles that are electric"

 ## Key Features